 What health plan can I choose?

 When you join L.A.
 Care, you can choose to get your health care from L.A.
 Care or one of the other excellent Plan Partners we work with to provide Medi-Cal coverage in L.A.
 County.
-These include Anthem Blue Cross, Blue Shield of California Promise Health Plan, and Kaiser Permanente.
+These include Anthem Blue Cross and Blue Shield of California Promise Health Plan.

 Continuity of Care